-2018 2019 Fluctuation reserve 01.01 2 526 555 338 397 794 692 Change in fluctuation reserve debited (+) / credited (-) to income statement -2 128 760 646 1 166 383 370 Total fluctuation reserve 31.12 397 794 692 1 564 178 062 Fluctuation reserve deficit 31.12 9 795 583 695 9 374 030 395 Target fluctuation reserve 10 193 378 387 10 938 208 457 Fluctuation reserve in % of target size 3.9% 14.3% Target size of fluctuation reserve in % of pension fund capital and technical provisions 27.4% 28.0%
+2019 2020 Fluctuation reserve 01.01 397 794 692 1 564 178 062 Change in fluctuation reserve debited (+) / credited (-) to income statement 1 166 383 370 949 384 804 Total fluctuation reserve 31.12 1 564 178 062 2 513 562 866 Fluctuation reserve deficit 31.12 9 374 030 395 8 551 624 245 Target fluctuation reserve 10 938 208 457 11 065 187 112 Fluctuation reserve in % of target size 14.3% 22.7% Target size of fluctuation reserve in % of pension fund capital and technical provisions 28.0% 28.0%

 In accordance with the Regulations governing the Provisions and Reserves of the Federal Pension Fund PUBLICA, the Pension Plans and PUBLICA Reinsurance, the fluctuation reserve takes account of two different elements: the fluctuation risk on investments and the fluctuation risk on pension liabilities.
+PUBLICA also takes account of the working capital when calculating the fluctuation reserve in % of the target size.

 The component of the target fluctuation reserve set aside for investments ensures that investment risks can be borne.
 It is necessary to take on investment risks in order to achieve the target returns.
 The percentage specified depends on the risk/return characteristics of the strategic asset allocation, the safety level sought and the investment horizon.
-The target size has been fixed, on the basis of a safety level of 97.5% and an investment horizon of one year, at 17.3% (prior year: 16.4%) of the sum of the pension fund capital and the technical provisions.
+The target size has been fixed, on the basis of a safety level of 97.5% and an investment horizon of one year, at 17.0% (prior year: 17.3%) of the sum of the pension fund capital and the technical provisions.

 The component of the target fluctuation reserve set aside to cover pension liabilities serves to absorb potentially higher liabilities.
 The target size of this reserve is 50% of the difference between the pension fund capital calculated using the technical interest rate and that calculated using the risk-free interest rate.
-Of the target size of 28.0% (prior year: 27.4%), 10.7% (prior year: 11.0%) is attributable to this component.
+Of the target size of 28.0% (prior year: 28.0%), 11.0% (prior year: 10.7%) is attributable to this component.